aiondemand/ReProv-API/README.md

 - `Python version >= 3.10 (preferably 3.10)`
 - `docker version >= 24.0.7`
 - `docker-compose version >= 1.29.2`
 -  Access to an installed *REANA* instance.
 You will need *URL* of the service along with the corresponding *ACCESS TOKEN* .
-Feel free to contact ant.ganios@iit.demokritos.gr for more details on this.
+If you are collaborating with *[ID-IS](https://www.iit.demokritos.gr/labs/idis/)* group, feel free to contact ant.ganios@iit.demokritos.gr for more details on this.

 ### Run
 #### Clone the repository